ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

    ```
    {:pre}

-   For example, if you create an instance called _my-instance_ in _us-south-1_ and use the _b-2x4_ profile, your `instance-create` command would look similar to the following sample:
+   For example, if you create an instance that is called _my-instance_ in _us-south-1_ and use the _b-2x4_ profile, your `instance-create` command would look similar to the following sample:

    ```
    $ ibmcloud is instance-create \